Fascism in Uruguay: First movements

 Many Uruguayan politicians showed favourable views of the fascist regime.
 Pedro Manini Ríos visited Italy in 1928 and highlighted the economic progress of the nation.

 The first local fascist movement was the Uruguayan Patriotic Organization, founded in 1929 and influential among the National army.
 The organization would later evolve into the Patriotic Front of National Defense in 1935.
 There were some attempts to create a national fascist party such as the Reformist Party or the National Action.
 The Chamber of Representatives later started an investigation on those movements, accusing them of being financed by the German government.

 Most early Uruguayan fascists admired the Brazilian Integralist Action and followed it as a model.
 The rejection of Jewish immigration was a common issue of the first groups.

-The popularization of corporatism as a reaction to batllist reformism among Uruguayan intellectual circles lead to the creation of two agrarianist corporatist parties, the Agrarian Party and the Ruralist Party, that despite not being explicitly fascist saw Italy as a role model.
+The popularization of corporatism as a reaction to Batllist reformism among Uruguayan intellectual circles led to the creation of two agrarianist corporatist parties, the Agrarian Party and the Ruralist Party, that despite not being explicitly fascist saw Italy as a role model.
 The parties pressed for the development of a dirigist system that would give priority to the countryside.